 Non-Resident Hunting Licenses

-• Non-Resident Small Game Daily Permits • 1-day and 3-day small game permits available for short-term trips.
+- Non-Resident Small Game Daily Permits • 1-day and 3-day small game permits are available for short-term trips.

 Youth Licenses & Requirements

-• Must hunt under direct supervision of a licensed adult.
+• Must hunt under the direct supervision of a licensed adult.

-• Allows hunting under supervision of a licensed hunter age 18+.
+• Allows hunting under the supervision of a licensed hunter age 18+.

 • Can be purchased for up to two years before completing hunter education.